alexanderpei/DeepEarnings/README.md

 ```
 python pp_CleanSecSentiment.py
 ```
 This will make a data frame formatted like so.
-These are a few of the
+These are a few entries for the sentiment analysis for AAPL. lmWeakCnt are the number of Loughran-McDonald weak words in the 10Q/10K document.

 | Quarter (index for the df) | CIK | CompanyName | FormType | DateFiled | ... | lmWeakCnt | lmUncerCnt | lmLitigCnt | harvNegCnt |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |